 Big changes are coming to the SAT.
-International students will debut the adaptive, digital version of the exam this March (2023).
-A year later, U.S. students will make the conversion from pen and paper to this new digital exam (March 2024).
+International students debuted the adaptive, digital version of the exam in March 2023.
+U.S. students will make the conversion from pen and paper to this new digital exam in March 2024.

 This overhaul will have significant implications for Class of '25 students.
 Here, we outline some of the key changes and important considerations for the Class of '25.

 1. Digital.
 Instead of taking the exam with pencils and paper, you'll now use College Board's new testing app, Bluebook.
 With features like annotations, answer-elimination, countdown clock, and mark for review (flag questions that you wish to revisit), the app has several tools that should help ease this transition.
 But there is no way around it: this will be a very different experience.